 Changes the (global) locale via operand and returns the actual locale. s shall be given as “language” or “language_country”.

-MetaType typeOf ()
+Meta typeOf ()

 The type information of the actual type.

-AnyType asType(MetaType type)MetaType

-MetaType represents the actual type of an object such as a specific user-defined container.

-Boolean == (MetaType t)

-True if the operand is the same as t.

-Boolean <> (MetaType a) / != (MetaType t)

-True if operand is different from a.

-setOf(refTo(T)) allInstances ()

-Returns all instances of operand known to the actual configuration.
-Let T be the actual type of operand, then the operation returns a set of references to T, i.e., access to the original instances rather than copies.
-For non-compound types, in particular basic types, the resulting set is always empty.

-Version
+Version10

 The version type is an internal type (actually not supported as a regular type for variables) for defining version constraints.
 Using the type name “Version” is discouraged.
-Thus, the version type supports only the following operations, in particular not the type operations provided by AnyType:
+Thus, the version type supports only the following operations, in particular not the type operations provided by Any:

 Boolean == (Version v)